-Wondering where is the closest horseback riding near me?
+Are you wondering, ‘Where is the closest horseback riding near me?’
 Well here are 20+ places to go horseback riding in Ga.

 Be sure to call ahead and make an appointment.
 Although some of these establishments do accept walk-ups, they can serve you better with a reservation.